-- 1. To elect three (3) Directors, Mary Bruce Glaize, Cary C. Nelson and Debra E. Addo, each for a term of three (3) years. - 2.
-To ratify the appointment of Yount, Hyde & Barbour, P.C., as our independent registered public accounting firm for the year ending December 31, 2021. - 3.
+- 1. To elect four (4) Directors, Thomas T. Gilpin, Scott M. Hamberger, John R. Milleson and Robert Smalley, Jr., each for a term of three (3) years and elect two (2) Directors, Tatiana C. Matthews, and Edward Hill, III, each for a term of two years. - 2.
+To ratify the appointment of Yount, Hyde & Barbour, P.C., as our independent registered public accounting firm for the year ending December 31, 2022. - 3.
+To approve, in an advisory, non-binding vote, the compensation of the Company's named executive officers disclosed in the Proxy Statement. - 4.
 To transact such other business as shall properly come before the Annual Meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 18, 2021, as the record date for determining the shareholders of the Company entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
+The Board of Directors has fixed the close of business on March 18, 2022, as the record date for determining the shareholders of the Company entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.